nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline2/backtranslation/chapter0_6_preface.md

 This book is not a study of church history, nor is it a comparison of Christian denominations.
 Take any two theology books written by different authors with different denominational backgrounds and, although you will see great agreement in many parts of their work, you will see noticeable division.
 I do not claim infallibility, but I do assert that this work has been thoroughly researched, peer-reviewed by faithful men and women (see the Acknowledgments section), and is well supported by Scripture and widely accepted Pentecostal tradition.

 <!-- p69 -->
 I urge you to read the Scriptures for yourself and commit to mastering them.
-The Word of God promises that when we seek Him, we will find Him (<span class="x-scripture" data-type="ref" data-book="Jeremiah" data-chapter="29" data-verses="13" data-lang="en" data-version="NKJV">Jeremiah 29:13</span>).
+The Word of God promises that when we seek Him, we will find Him (<span class="x-scripture" data-book="JER" data-chapter="29" data-lang="en" data-type="ref" data-verses="13" data-version="NKJV">Jeremiah 29:13</span>).
 I invite you to approach this book with faith and expectation.
 As you continue through these teachings, I pray that you will not only grow in understanding but also witness the power of the Holy Spirit at work in you and through you.
 My hope is that you will be restored, strengthened, and empowered to fulfill God’s purpose in your life.